The Farrier at Cayton – Restaurant Review

 Despite living only 45 minutes’ drive away from the village of Cayton on the North Yorkshire coast, I’d never even been through the place before, so it’s been quite an eye-opener to find myself there twice in the space of seven days.
 On both occasions my wife and I had the great pleasure of dining at The Farrier, which has fast become the beating heart of the village over the last three years since its renovation.

 And to call it a renovation is something of an understatement.
-Turning the centuries-old former smithy and inn from a ramshackle shell on the verge of demolition into a fantastic boutique-style restaurant and bar that offers accommodation as well has been a true labour of love for manager Dani Bushby and family, but one that has been worth every penny and every drop of blood, sweat and tears that have gone into it.
+Turning the centuries-old former smithy and inn into a fantastic boutique-style restaurant and bar that also offers accommodation has been a true labour of love for manager Dani Bushby and family, but one that has been worth every penny and every drop of blood, sweat and tears that have gone into it.
 For, make no mistake about it, this is an establishment that screams quality at every turn.
 Given the scale of the renovation, it would have been easy to cut corners and penny-pinch, but the exact opposite has been the case, from the Noble Isle toiletries and Farrier-branded hand towels and napkins, to beautiful furnishings and an opulent cocktail bar, the perfect balance has been struck.
 As the Farrier’s brochure states, this is “luxurious yet relaxed” and offers “unpretentious first-class service”.

 “In keeping with the past and the present”